fordalan1066-stack/The-Ford-model--Unified-Theory-of-Everything/README.md

 First commit: 23 December 2025
 This repository timestamps

+Black-hole horizon entropy as the source of dark energy

 the core equation that unifies gravity, quantum effects, cosmology, and biology through a single dynamic breathing horizon mechanism.
 The modified Einstein field equation: